mickfuzz/phd4/_posts/thesis_chapters/2024-8-3-TheoreticalFramework.md

                 contradiction in joint activity through method of double stimulation](#double-stimulation-and-its-interaction-with-contradiction-in-joint-activity-through-method-of-double-stimulation)
         -   [Expansive learning](#expansive-learning)
-        -   [An operationalised example of Activity Theory concepts in context](#an-operationalised-example-of-activity-theory-concepts-in-context)
+        -   [Third spaces, idiocultures and designed systems](#third-spaces-idiocultures-and-designed-systems)
+            -   [Funds of Knowledge within ideocultures](#funds-of-knowledge-within-ideocultures)
         -   [Critiques and alternatives to Activity theory.](#critiques-and-alternatives-to-activity-theory.)
     -   [Putting AT to work via interventionist research via formative interventions and DBR](#putting-at-to-work-via-interventionist-research-via-formative-interventions-and-dbr)
+        -   [An operationalised example of Activity Theory concepts in context](#an-operationalised-example-of-activity-theory-concepts-in-context)
         -   [On formative interventions](#on-formative-interventions)
         -   [What is DBR and why and how do I use it in this study?](#what-is-dbr-and-why-and-how-do-i-use-it-in-this-study)
         -   [Outline of the guiding principles of DBR and formative interventions](#outline-of-the-guiding-principles-of-dbr-and-formative-interventions)
+            -   [Ongoing alignments between DBR and the CHAT community / ethos](#ongoing-alignments-between-dbr-and-the-chat-community-ethos)
             -   [Principle : Researcher take and active interventionist approach](#principle-researcher-take-and-active-interventionist-approach)
             -   [Principle: Mutuality - LINKED TO THE ABOVE POINT